Should I Use Free Grief Counseling Near Me? Where Can I Find It?

 Grief does not just happen when you lose a loved one, although that’s one of the most common times when people experience it.
 Other circumstances that can lead to grief include losing a job, ending a relationship, moving, or dealing with chronic illness.

 It’s important to remember that everyone handles situations in life differently.
 While some may take these situations in stride, others will experience intense grief.
-Grief will also look different for everyone; thinking that grief is supposed to look one specific way can make it hard for you to identify when you are experiencing it if your symptoms aren’t what you think they are “supposed” to be.
+Grief and grief support will also look different for everyone; thinking that grief is supposed to look one specific way can make it hard for you to identify when you are experiencing it if your symptoms aren’t what you think they are “supposed” to be.

 Options for no cost grief counseling and/or support groups